-Individual Tax Return Receipts and Number of Refunds Issued Increased From the 2022 Filing Season
+Individual Tax Return Receipts and Number of Refunds Issued Decreased From the 2022 Filing Season

-The IRS began processing individual tax returns on January 23, 2023.
+The IRS began processing Tax Year 2022 individual tax returns on January 23, 2023.
 During Calendar Year 2023, the IRS expects to receive 167 million (12 million paper returns and 155 million e-filed returns) individual income tax returns.
 The total e-file volumes are projected to increase by more than 2.6 million (1.7 percent) in Calendar Year 2023.
-Figure 4 presents comparative statistics as of March 3, 2023.
-The statistics shown for the 2022 Filing Season represent a start date of January 24, 2022.
+As of May 5, 2023, the IRS had received 141.1 million individual tax returns.
+See Figure 4 for Filing Seasons 2022 and 2023 comparative statistics.